-In 2016, the HAP Board must approve (or reject), rank, and place into Tier 1 or Tier 2 all projects correctly submitted in e-snaps.
-This includes PH bonus projects.
+In 2019, the HAP Board must approve (or reject), rank, and place into Tier 1 or Tier 2 all projects correctly submitted in e-snaps.
+This includes CoC bonus and DV bonus projects.
 If not correctly submitted, projects cannot be approved or ranked in e-snaps and thus cannot be funded.